dssg/aequitas/README.rst

 attributes (e.g. ``race``, ``sex``, ``age``, ``income``)
 ---------------------------------------------------------
 See CLI above.
 If you plan to bin or discritize continuous features manually, note that `get_crosstabs()` expects attribute columns to be type string.
 This excludes pandas 'categorical' data type, which is the default output of certain pandas discritizing functions.
-You can recast 'categorical' columns to strings as follows:
+You can recast 'categorical' columns to strings:

 .. codeblock:: python